-What does a Prop Designer do?
+What is a Prop Designer?

 A Prop Designer is an essential creative professional within the Art Department of a film production, tasked with the responsibility of designing and creating the various objects (props) that actors interact with on screen.
 These objects can range from everyday items to fantastical creations, depending on the genre and setting of the project.
 The designer must ensure that each prop enhances the visual storytelling and supports the narrative while being functional and safe for actors to use.